OrbitalEnterprises/eve-esi-client/docs/MailApi.md

 evesso.setAccessToken("YOUR ACCESS TOKEN");

 MailApi apiInstance = new MailApi();
-Integer characterId = 56; // Integer | The sender's character ID
+Integer characterId = 56; // Integer | An EVE character ID
 PostCharactersCharacterIdMailMail mail = new PostCharactersCharacterIdMailMail(); // PostCharactersCharacterIdMailMail | The mail to send
-String datasource = "tranquility"; // String | The server name you would like data from String token = "token_example"; // String | Access token to use, if preferred over a header String userAgent = "userAgent_example"; // String | Client identifier, takes precedence over headers String xUserAgent = "xUserAgent_example"; // String | Client identifier, takes precedence over User-Agent try {
+String datasource = "tranquility"; // String | The server name you would like data from String token = "token_example"; // String | Access token to use if unable to set a header String userAgent = "userAgent_example"; // String | Client identifier, takes precedence over headers String xUserAgent = "xUserAgent_example"; // String | Client identifier, takes precedence over User-Agent try {